What are they?

 The majority of fluorescent fixtures with more than two lamps are typically known as rapid start.
 This style of ballasts do not contain a starter and instead leverage a minimal amount of electrical current circulating to filaments continuously, or for some models, during the start-up period which also usually leverages a capacitor or other methods to initiate the lamp and ionize the gas which helps negate any resistance of gas to a flow of current.

 With ionizing the gas, the rapid start ballast obtains a low current flow of electricity moving through the lamp which causes the ballast to glow lightly.
-This helps start heating the gas throughout the lamp which further illuminates the light and adds ionization and further lowers the gas resistance.
+This helps start heating the gas throughout the lamp evenly which further illuminates the light and adds ionization and further lowers the gas resistance.
 At the same time, the ballast is directing current to the filaments throughout the lamp which also helps the starting process.

-All of these activities quickly lower the resistance of the gas and help the lamp leverage the current while it brightens, and this is why rapid start ballasts light up rapidly, albeit in stages of brightness but eventually delivering full light.
+All of these activities quickly lower the resistance of the gas and help the lamp leverage the current while it brightens, and this is why rapid start ballasts light up so rapidly, albeit in stages of brightness but eventually delivering full light.

 Design and Technical Specifications